-TAKING A CLOSER LOOK: Part of a series exploring key results of the 2018 Portrait of Bay Area Jewish Life.
+TAKING A CLOSER LOOK: Part two of a series exploring key results of the 2018 Portrait of Bay Area Jewish Life.

 The Orthodox synagogue where Rabbi Shlomo Zarchi serves as spiritual leader, Chevra Thilim, was founded in 1892.
 It’s weathered a lot of changes.
 But now it and other historic synagogues in San Francisco are facing a new challenge.

 Since 2011, about 25,000 Jewish adults have left San Francisco.
 And more are planning to leave.
 In a recent study, nearly a third of Jewish households report they will “definitely” or “probably” move away in the next two years.